 If you’re tracking high-value assets, consider tamper-evident labels.
 These labels show visual evidence if someone tries to remove them, adding an extra layer of security.
 Think about the entire lifecycle of your product and choose a material that will remain scannable and intact from the stockroom to the sales floor.

-Determine Proper Size and Placement
+Get the Size and Placement Right

 Consistency is your best friend when it comes to labeling.
 Establishing a standard for label size and placement makes everything from receiving to cycle counts run more smoothly.
 Your team shouldn't have to hunt for a barcode every time they handle a product.
 It's best to use a consistent location on each item so labels are easy to find and scan quickly.